ekala-project/ekapkgs-roadmap/README.md

   - Allows for people getting started with Nix to share expressions in a semi-centralized manner
   - Linting and basic concerns for code quality still upheld, but less of an emphasis from "official" overlays

-## NixOS Modules
+## System Nix-Modules

 - [ ] Core Modules
   - "Minimal" set of modules to create a usable NixOS system
   - Targeting mostly enterprise, edge compute, and single purpose systems
 - [ ] Pkgs Modules
-  - "Complete" set of modules, appropriate for most end-users
+  - "Complete" set of modules, appropriate for most desktop/personal end-users
   - Analogous to the current nixpkgs/nixos module collection

 ## Additional Proposals